When “Work From Home” Works

 As a working mom, one of the biggest benefits that a job can offer is flexibility.
 And included in that flexibility is the ability to work from home.
-Now I personally prefer to come into the office on most days because I really enjoy the social interactions, but there are certain days when going to the office isn’t the best option for me or members of my team.
+I personally prefer to come into the office on most days because I really enjoy the social interactions.
+However, there are certain days when going to the office isn’t the best option for me or members of my team.
 Here are a few scenarios when working from home is really the best option:

 - Uh-oh, my child is sick!
 At one time or another, a working parent will always be faced with having a sick child who needs to stay home from school.
-If your employees can still take conference calls or work on a project that is deadline driven while working at home and tending to their child, then this is a great option for the day.
-I have worked at places where working from home was frowned upon, and so I was forced to take a PTO day.
-But that is a whole day’s productivity lost.
+If your employees can still take conference calls or work on a project that is deadline driven while working from home and tending to their child, then this is a great option.
+I have worked at places where working from home was frowned upon and I was forced to take PTO.
+But that’s a whole day’s productivity lost.
 If employees are able to get the majority of their work done at home, it’s a win-win for both parties.

-- Three, Two, One, STRIKE!
+- Three, two, one, strike!
 The Bay Area recently made headlining news when the BART (Bay Area Rapid Transit- one of our biggest public transit systems) workers went on strike for almost an entire work week.
 Can you say commuter chaos?
-Some of my colleagues were up at 5 AM just to beat the crowds getting into the city!
+Some of my colleagues were up at 5 a.m. just to beat the crowds getting into the city!
 Others were never even able to make it in.
-In times like these, better to just take your laptop home, login to Skype and avoid commuter hell.
+In times like these, better to just take your laptop home, log in to Skype or Slack and avoid commuter hell.

-- The soccer game starts at 3 PM – If you have school age children, then you know this one well.
+- The soccer game starts at 3 p.m. – If you have school age children, then you know this one well.
 Recitals, games and performances start earlier than the workday finishes.
-As a parent, you want to go to every one (at least I do!).
-So in order to make it work for both my child and my employer, I make sure to meet deadlines and commitments so that I can continue to have flexibility in the future.
-Sometimes this requires me to start working at 5 AM to finish by 3 PM and get to the game.
+As a parent, you want to go to every one.
+In order to make it work for both my child and my employer, I make sure to meet deadlines and commitments so that I can continue to have flexibility in the future.
+Sometimes this requires me to start working at 5 a.m. to finish by 3 p.m. and get to the game.
 Starting work at the crack of dawn is a lot easier in my pajamas and I get more work done by not having to waste time commuting.